 Our Zion National Park tours

 Top things to do in Zion National Park

 Zion National Park tour reviews

-Zion National Park FAQs
+Zion National Park FAQ

 Zion National Park is a 2.5 hour drive from Las Vegas, 4 hours from Salt Lake City and 7 hours from Los Angeles.
-If you’re travelling from far away, the best option is to fly directly into St. George Airport (the closest airport to Zion NP) or to McCarran International Airport in Las Vegas where you can then transfer to St. George Airport or rent a car and drive to the park.
+If you’re travelling from further afield, the best option is to fly directly into St. George Airport (the closest airport to Zion NP) or to McCarran International Airport in Las Vegas where you can then transfer to St. George Airport or rent a car and drive to the park.

 You can visit Zion National Park any time of year.
 The peak season is during April to September when huge crowds flock to make the most of the summer weather.
 Fall and winter is a great time to visit the park with fewer crowds and milder temperatures.

 As you’ll be doing lots of hiking and outdoor activities, make sure you bring a decent pair of hiking boots or reliable sneakers.
 You'll also need hiking pants or sportswear, t-shirts, a fleece, a waterproof/windproof jacket, a sunhat, sunglasses, plenty of sunscreen and a refillable water bottle.
 If you go during winter make sure to bring plenty of warm layers, a knitted hat, gloves and a winter jacket as it can get quite chilly.